Doug Mastriano: General election

-Mastriano faced Pennsylvania Attorney General Josh Shapiro in the November 8, 2022 general election, and lost.
+Mastriano faced Pennsylvania Attorney General Josh Shapiro in the November 8, 2022 general election, and lost by 14.8%.
 The New York Times described Mastriano's general election efforts as a "ragtag campaign" that had "no television ads on the air [after] May, [chose] not to interact with the state's news media in ways that would push his agenda, and trail[ed] by double digits in reputable public polling..."
 Matt Brouillette, a Pennsylvania Republican strategist, said of Mastriano's campaign, "I've not seen anything that is even a semblance of a campaign."

-In July 2022, the Anti-Defamation League (ADL), a Jewish civil rights organization, condemned Mastriano's "politics that teeter on the edge of a kind of extremism."
-In August, Mastriano was placed on their list of "right-wing extremists" seeking elected office and once again condemned by the ADL after spreading debunked, antisemitic, conspiracy theories that George Soros, a liberal businessman, was a Nazi.
+In July 2022, the Anti-Defamation League (ADL), a Jewish civil rights organization, condemned Mastriano's "politics that teeter on the edge of a kind of extremism".
+In August, Mastriano was placed on their list of "right-wing extremists" seeking elected office and once again condemned by the ADL after spreading debunked, antisemitic, conspiracy theories that George Soros, a Jewish liberal businessman, was a Nazi.

-In August 2022, Mastriano condemned the FBI search of Mar-a-Lago, the residence of former President Trump, as "an outrageous weaponization of America's tools of justice against political opponents of the current regime in Washington, DC."
-He urged his supporters "to exercise their votes and throw the bums out – Democrats in Washington and Harrisburg."
+In August 2022, Mastriano condemned the FBI search of Mar-a-Lago, the residence of former president Trump, as "an outrageous weaponization of America's tools of justice against political opponents of the current regime in Washington, DC".
+He urged his supporters "to exercise their votes and throw the bums out – Democrats in Washington and Harrisburg".